 - Only a third reported they had received training related to FASD in the last five years and few were aware of the resources provided by Te Pou [click here to access these FASD-informed training modules for front-line professionals].

-These findings suggest that more resources and training is required for social and community workers to effectively support people with FASD.
-This includes information on best practice guidelines to support people with FASD and information on available resources to help family members and people with FASD to access support.
+These findings suggest that more resources and training is required to support social and community workers to effectively support people with FASD.
+This includes information on best practice guidelines to support people with FASD and information on available resources to support family members and people with FASD to access support.

 McCormack, J. C., Chu, J. T. W., Wilson, H Rahman, J., Marsh, S., & Bullen, C. - Knowledge, Attitudes and Practices towards Fetal Alcohol Spectrum Disorder in the New Zealand Social and Community Sector: An Online Survey.
 Manuscript in preparation.